vindarel/curated-awesome-cl/README.md

 * [nodgui](https://notabug.org/cage/nodgui) - Bindings for the Tk toolkit, based on Ltk, with syntax sugar and additional widgets.
   - *nodgui defines more widgets and syntax suger for Ltk.
 His maintainer his reactive.*
 * [IUP](https://github.com/lispnik/iup/) - CFFI bindings to the [IUP](https://www.tecgraf.puc-rio.br/iup/) Portable User Interface library (pre-ALPHA).
 IUP is cross-platform (Windows, macOS, GNU/Linux, with new Android, iOs, Cocoa and Web Assembly drivers), has many widgets, has a small api and is actively developed.
+  - *More advanced than Tk, less than Qt.
+Also very easy to use.
+The Lisp library is very well done.
+Totally deserves more attention.*
 * [Qtools](https://github.com/Shinmera/qtools/) - A Qt4 toolkit, based on CommonQt.
+  * *outdated.
+There's a Qt5 wrapper for ECL.
+I heard a Qt5 Qtools is coming…*
 * [ceramic][192] - Desktop web apps with Common Lisp.
 [Expat][14].
 * [LispWork's CAPI](http://www.lispworks.com/products/capi.html) - A portable GUI toolkit, with mobile runtime.
 Proprietary, but comes with a free version.
   - *the free version is easy to install, we can try it.*